-To say Adebayor is controversial would be a mild understatement at best; indeed it’s difficult to remember any other footballer over the past decade who sharply divides opinion more.
+To say Adebayor is controversial would be a mild understatement at best.
+It’s difficult to remember any other footballer over the past decade who sharply divides opinion more.

-He joined Arsenal in the 2006 winter transfer window to as much fanfare as one would reasonably expect for a relatively unknown £3million signing from Monaco.
+He joined the Gunners in the 2006 winter transfer window to as much fanfare as one would reasonably expect for a relatively unknown £3million signing from Monaco.

 When Adebayor, a Togo international of Nigerian origins, turned up and took the number 25 shirt, there were lazy comparisons with the man who wore the jersey before him.
 But while Kanu was renowned for his close control and silky touch, Adebayor in 2006 was still raw, unrefined magic.